robaho/seashore/README.md

 ![icon](doc/icon.png)

-Seashore have moved to the App Store !!!
-Obtain the certified release at [here](https://itunes.apple.com/us/app/seashore/id1448648921?mt=12)
+Seashore is now on the App Store !!!
+Obtain the latest certified release at [here](https://itunes.apple.com/us/app/seashore/id1448648921?mt=12)

 You can also download the latest DMG releases [here](https://github.com/robaho/seashore/releases), but these will no longer perform "update checks" - since this requires the App Store.